 - Select “General” from the list of settings

 - Software Update will check for available system software updates

 Now you’ll see options to install system software updates, or a message telling you the Mac is up to date.

-Installing System Updates in MacOS Ventura
+Installing System Updates in macOS Sonoma & macOS Ventura

 Here you can install available system updates, if they’re available, by clicking on Update Now.

 You can click “More Info” to get more information about the software updates, which gives you release notes for them, as well as the size of the update.